-NOTE: The ADC10461 and ADC10462 are obsolete.
-They are described here for reference only.
+NOTE: The ADC10662 is obsolete.
+It is described here for reference only.

-Using an innovative, patented multistep (U.S. Patent Number 4918449) conversion technique, these 10-bit CMOS analog-to-digital converters offer submicrosecond conversion times yet dissipate a maximum of only 235 mW.
-These converters perform 10-bit conversion in two lower-resolution "flashes", yielding a fast A/D without the cost, power consumption, and other problems associated with true flash approaches.
-Dynamic performance (THD, S/N) is ensured.
+Using an innovative, patented multistep (U.S. Patent Number 4918449) conversion technique, these 10-bit CMOS analog-to-digital converters offer submicrosecond conversion times yet dissipating a maximum of only 235 mW.
+These converters perform 10-bit conversions in two lower-resolution "flashes", yielding a fast A/D without the cost, power consumption, and other problems associated with true flash approaches.
+In addition to standard static performance specifications (Linearity, Full-Scale Error, etc.), dynamic performance (THD, S/N) is ensured.

-The analog input voltage is sampled and held by an internal sampling circuit.
-Input signals at frequencies from DC to over 200 kHz can, therefore, be digitized accurately without the need for an external sample-and-hold circuit.
+The analog input voltage ADC is sampled and held by an internal sampling circuit.
+Input signals at frequencies from DC to over 250 kHz can therefore be digitized accurately without the need for an external sample-and-hold circuit.

-The ADC10462 and ADC10464 include a "speed-up" pin.
-Connecting an external resistor between this pin and ground reduces the typical conversion time to as little as 350 ns with only a small increase in linearity error.
+Connecting an external resistor between the "speedup" pin and ground reduces the typical conversion time to as little as 360 ns for a small linearity sacrifice.

-For ease of interface to microprocessors, the ADC10461, ADC10462, and ADC10464 have been designed to appear as a memory location or I/O port without the need for external interface logic.
+For ease of interface to microprocessors, the ADC10662 and ADC10664 have been designed to appear as a memory location or I/O port without the need for external interface logic.